What kind of issue?

 If you suspect there to be an issue with GPS signal on your watch, your best bet is to contact the manufacturer to see if they have any way of testing/troubleshooting the issue.

-Pro tip: give your watch sufficient time to secure GPS signal before surfing.
+- Give your watch sufficient time to secure GPS signal before surfing.

-Pro tip: if wearing your watch beneath your wetsuit sleeve, try strapping it on top of your wetsuit.
+- If wearing your watch beneath your wetsuit sleeve, try strapping it on top of your wetsuit.

 Testing GPS signal on an Apple Watch